 (3) On the hearing of the appeal the Court may confirm, reverse, vary, amend, rescind, set aside, or quash the decision the subject of appeal and may remit the matter to the Full Bench, the Commission on an application under section 49(11) or the Commission in Court Session, as the case requires, for further hearing and determination according to law.

-(3a) If any ground of the appeal is made out but the Court is satisfied that no injustice has been suffered by the appellant or a person who is a member of or represented by the appellant, the Court shall confirm the decision the subject of appeal unless it considers that there is good reason not to do so.
+(3a) If any ground of the appeal is made out but the Court is satisfied that no injustice has been suffered by the appellant or a person who is a member of or represented by the appellant, the Court must confirm the decision the subject of appeal unless it considers that there is good reason not to do so.

 (4) The Court may at any time, if it considers that to do so will not prejudice any party to an appeal under this section —